emluperry/emluperry/README.md

 <h1 align="center">Hi 👋, I'm Emily Perry!</h1>
-<h3 align="center">A second year Games Development student living in the UK.</h3>
+<h3 align="center">A third year Games Development student on placement, living in the UK.</h3>

-- 💻 I'm currently working on various University projects, and a top-down RPG style game in Unity!
+- 💻 I'm currently on placement, preparing to work on my Final Year Project from 2024, and working on a Pokemon Mystery Dungeon inspired discord bot!
-- 🌱 I’m currently learning **C++!**
+- 🌱 I’m currently learning C++ with Unreal Engine!
-- ⚡ Fun fact: I've been using C# for about 3-4 years now!
+- ⚡ Fun fact: I've been using C# for about 5 years now!
 I first got into coding with Scratch when I was 7 years old.

 <h3 align="left">Connect with me:</h3>
 <p align="left">